weicut/weicut/README.md

 ~~~~

-- 🔭 I’m fangjianwei
+- 🔭 I’m fangjianwei.
-- 🌱 I’m a Go and PHP developer.
+- 🌱 a Go and PHP developer.